Shredmetal/llmtest/readme.md

 For major changes, please open an issue first to discuss what you would like to change, or YOLO in a PR, bonus points if you can insult me in a way that makes me laugh.

-Please adhere to clean code principles and include appropriate tests.
+Please adhere to clean code principles and include appropriate tests... or else. 🗡️